 Your signs and symptoms

 In addition to a physical examination, the following tests may be used to diagnose thymoma or thymic carcinoma:

 Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
+A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
 A CT scan of the chest is the most common test used to look for and evaluate thymoma.
-A contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
-Magnetic resonance imaging and positron emission tomography (see below) may provide more information but are not always needed.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
+An MRI and PET may provide more information but are not always needed (see below).